Netnod/FPGA_NTP_SERVER/FPGA/targets/ntps_vcu118/README.md

 ============

-This directory contains the source code for a NTP and NTS server "ntps" running in a Xilinx Virtex 7 XC7VX690T FPGA on a VC709 reference board.
+This directory contains the source code for a NTP and NTS server "ntps" running in a Xilinx Ultrascale+ VU9P FPGA on a VCU118 reference board.

 Requirements for using the FPGA images
 ======================================

-- a Xilinx VC709 reference board with the necessary cables such as a PC power supply adapter cable to power the board and a micro USB cable to be able to program the board.
+- a Xilinx VCU118 reference board with the necessary cables such as a PC power supply adapter cable to power the board and a micro USB cable to be able to program the board.

-- a PC running Linux to install the VC709 in which is used to power and control the board.
+- a PC running Linux to install the VCU118 in which is used to power and control the board.
+Note that the VCU118 is larger than a normal PCIe board and will not fit in many normal PC cases.

 - a stable PPS and 10MHz clock source